Ernest H. Dervishian: Biography

 Dervishian was born in Richmond, Virginia to Hagop Artin Dervishian and Mary Juskalian Dervishian, Armenian immigrants who operated a candy store.
 In 1937, he passed the Virginia State Bar Examination before he earned his Bachelor of Laws degree.
-He joined the United States Army as a buck private in September 1941, trained at Camp Croft, South Carolina and by May 23, 1944 was serving as a technical sergeant in the 133rd Infantry Regiment, 34th Infantry Division.
+He joined the United States Army as a buck private in September 1941, trained at Camp Croft, South Carolina and by May 23, 1944, was serving as a technical sergeant in the 133rd Infantry Regiment, 34th Infantry Division.
 On that day, near Cisterna, Italy, he repeatedly attacked German positions alone and captured many prisoners.
 He was subsequently promoted to second lieutenant and, on January 8, 1945, was awarded the Medal of Honor.
 He was the 33rd Virginian to receive the Medal of Honor.

-Dervishian died at the age of 67 and was buried on the 40th anniversary of his heroic service, May 23, 1984, at Westhampton Memorial Park in his hometown of Richmond.
+Dervishian reached the rank of colonel before leaving the Army in 1968.
+He died at the age of 67.